LuChristCho/ChoLu-Bot/README.md

 - `/start`: Start the bot and get basic information.
 - `/help`: Show the list of available commands.
 - `/feedback`: Send anonymous feedback to the admin.
+- `/requestforreservation`: Request to be added to the food reservation list.
+- `/coin`: Get cryptocurrency prices.

-### Admin Commands
+### Admin Panel
 - `/myadmins`: View the list of admins.
 - `/adminmanager`: Manage admins (add, remove, or clear the admin list).
 - `/forcemessage`: Send a message to all users or specific users.
 - `/printusers`: View the list of users.
 - `/adduser`: Add a user to the user list.
-- `/coin`: Get cryptocurrency prices.
 - `/printreservation`: View the list of users on the food reservation list.
-- `/requestforreservation`: Request to be added to the food reservation list.

 ---